 WeissLaw LLP has litigated hundreds of stockholder class and derivative actions for violations of corporate and fiduciary duties.
 We have recovered over a billion dollars for defrauded clients and obtained important corporate governance relief in many of these cases.
 If you have information or would like legal advice concerning possible corporate wrongdoing (including insider trading, waste of corporate assets, accounting fraud, or materially misleading information), consumer fraud (including false advertising, defective products, or other deceptive business practices), or anti-trust violations, please email us at email@example.com

-We are investigating possible breaches of fiduciary duty and other violations of law by the board of directors of GreenSky, Inc. (“GreenSky” or the “Company”) (NASDAQ: GSKY) in connection with the proposed acquisition of the Company by The Goldman Sachs Group, Inc. (“Goldman Sachs”) (NYSE: GS).
-Under the terms of the merger agreement, GreenSky shareholders will receive 0.03 shares of Goldman Sachs stock for each GreenSky share they own, representing implied per-share merger consideration of approximately $12.11 based upon Goldman Sachs’s September 14, 2021 closing price of $403.69.
+We are investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Vonage Holdings Corp. (“Vonage” or the “Company”) (NASDAQ: VG) in connection with the proposed acquisition of the Company by Telefonaktiebolaget LM Ericsson (“Ericsson”) (NASDAQ: ERIC).
+Under the terms of the acquisition agreement, the Company’s shareholders will receive $21.00 per share in cash for each share of Vonage common stock that they hold.